Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer

-\begin{rem} Hypothesis \eqref{kernel:eq} is introduced to simplify the presentation.
-However, it is likely that the analysis provided below also true for a collision kernel $\kk = \kk_1 + \cdots + \kk_n$, where each of the functions $\kk_n, n \in 1,\cdots,n$, satisfy the assumption \eqref{kernel:eq} with same homogeneity $\sigma$.
+for all $ (x, y) \in \mathbb{R}_+^2 $. {The assumption \eqref{mth nop_assump:eq} on $\bb$ is analogous to the condition imposed on the daughter distribution function in the discrete nonlinear fragmentation equation studied in \cite{ali2024} to obtain higher moment estimates.} \begin{rem} Hypothesis \eqref{kernel:eq} is introduced to simplify the presentation.
+However, it is likely that the analysis provided below also true for a collision kernel $\kk = \kk_1 + \cdots + \kk_n$, where each of the functions $\kk_n$ for $i \in \{1,\cdots,n\}$, satisfy the assumption \eqref{kernel:eq} with same homogeneity $\sigma$.
 In addition, the analysis performed below equally applies to collision kernels being bounded from above and below by multiples of the collision kernel defined by \eqref{kernel:eq}.
 In particular, our results are also true for the collision kernel occur in an infinite system of gravitationally attracting, randomly distributed particles with a Maxwellian velocity distribution \cite{van1987,ziff1980}

 which can be written as